re7gog/GriefPreventionPlus/README.md

 # GriefPreventionPlus
 I wanted to develop a GriefPrevention extension for cities (Towny-like), but the way GriefPrevention stores data limits extension possibilities.
 I changed the database structure and the way it stored data.
-GriefPreventionPlus offers better performances, data integrity, extension capabilities, it is currently for MC1.7.10 only and I applied all GriefPrevention's last updates!
+GriefPreventionPlus offers better performances, data integrity, extension capabilities, it is currently supports MC1.7.10 and MC1.8.3.
+A partial support for MC1.6.4 is currently planned.
+I applied all GriefPrevention's last updates!

 Feedback are needed!
 If you found an issue, please report it!
 Please use the "issues" page on Github!